 White matter is important because it regulates the electrical signals between cells of the nervous system.
 White matter is responsible for transmitting information throughout the brain, to the spinal cord, and outside the brain to the rest of the body.
 These signals control our bodily functions; nerve cells that transmit signals to the brain and cells that regulate breathing or heart rate would be unable to perform their tasks without white matter.

 Ultimately, IVH can cause a child to develop lifelong conditions such as seizures, cerebral palsy, and developmental delays.

 If you are seeking legal help for a baby that had an intraventricular hemorrhage, it is very important to choose a lawyer and firm that focus solely on birth injury cases.
-Reiter & Walsh ABC Law Centers is a birth injury firm that has been helping children throughout the nation for over three decades.
+ABC Law Centers (Reiter & Walsh, P.C.) is a birth injury firm that has been helping children throughout the nation for over three decades.